terraform-google-modules/terraform-google-sql-db/modules/secure-mysql/README.md

 management, access control, and permits to strengthen the credentials being used for authentication.

+The module uses the terraform-google-sql module for MySQL, but controls more strictly the type of network connections that are allowed: in all cases, network connections need to be mediated via the Cloud SQL Proxy and, hence, be authorized via Cloud IAM.

+The most secure setup doesn't assign a public IP to the instance (assign_public_ip = "false"), and permits connections only from within the given VPC.
+In such a setup, sharing the instance between projects requires setting up Shared VPCs, and direct mysql access from engineering workstations is not possible: any debugging needs to be performed via bastion hosts or custom tooling running on VMs connected to the VPC.

+If assign_public_ip = "true", the instance will be assigned a public IP.
+However, the module ensures that no authorized networks can be configured on the instance, so all accesses are need to be mediated via the Cloud SQL proxy and authenticated via Cloud IAM.
+Such a setup still provide strong identity guarantees that go beyond the use of only username/password or long-lived certificates.

 ## Cloud IAM Policy Recommendation

 We have two levels of access to Cloud SQL: access to the data, and